BuHogeJI2/tags_component/Readme.md

 #### This component consists of:
     - Input for adding tags;
-    - Btn add for adding text from input into tags;
+    - Btn "add", for adding text from input into tags;
     - List of the tags with cross icon for removing tag;

 #### This component can: